 "I did."
-Though she found the last of her effects, she stared at the ground a moment longer, not willing to look him in the eye for her admission.
+She found the last of her effects but she stared at the ground a moment longer, unwilling to look him in the eye for her admission.

 "Well, what you did with your mouth last night is considered taboo by the Greeks."

 Camicazi had to bite her lip to keep from smiling too hard, sending him the third impish glance of the morning as her fingers padded against her sides to absently count her belongings.